samjulien/blog/_posts/2019-07-21-building-audio-players-with-angular-ionic-rxjs-and-ngrx.markdown

 ### The `onSeekStart` and `onSeekEnd` Methods

 Also, you will want to enable your users to do seek operations.
-So, when the user initiate the seek operation, it will fire the `onSeekStart` method.
+So, when the user initiates the seek operation, it will fire the `onSeekStart` method.
 In it, it will check if the file is currently being played or not and save that information.
 Then, it will pause the audio file.

-When the seek operation ends, it will fire the `onSeekEnd` method and, in it, you can fetch time select by the user.
-If file was being played before seeking, you resume the playback:
+When the seek operation ends, it will fire the `onSeekEnd` method and, in it, you can fetch the time selected by the user.
+If a file was being played before seeking, you resume the playback:

 ```typescript
 // ... import statements and @Component declaration ...